Integer complexity: Stability and self-similarity: Substantial polynomials

 \begin{defn} If $E$ is a low-defect expression, then we define $E$ to be substantial if $(f,\cpx{E})$ is substantial, where $f$ is the low-defect polynomial obtained by evaluating $E$.
 Similarly, if $T$ is a low-defect tree, we define $T$ to be substantial if $(f,\cpx{T})$ is substantial, where $f$ is the low-defect polynomial arising from $T$. \end{defn}

-We won't actually need these latter notions, but they're useful to keep in mind in order to get a picture of what substantial polynomials look like and how we can form them.
-Obviously the analogues of Proposition~\ref{substrecur} will work just as well for expressions or trees; we won't repeat the proof here.
+We will not actually require these latter notions for our proof, but they are useful to keep in mind in order to get a picture of what substantial polynomials look like and how we can form them.
+Obviously the analogues of Proposition~\ref{substrecur} will work just as well for expressions or trees; we will not repeat the proof here.
 Note that for trees, we can to some extent read substantiality directly off the tree:

 \begin{prop} Let $T$ be a low-defect tree with vertex set $V$, and let $N$ be the product of the vertex labels.
 Then $T$ is substantial if and only if all edge labels are $1$, no leaf vertex labels are equal to $1$, $N$ is stable, and where $w(v)$ denotes the label of $v$. \end{prop}